Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Information Geometry

 To formulate a variational principle associated with stochastic virtual trajectories, we have to introduce dual SDEs: the forward SDE and the backward SDE.
 Although we do not consider the violation of metric compatibility in SVM, we introduce two mean derivatives $\uD_{\pm}$, which satisfy the following form of the stochastic integration by parts (\ref{eqn:spif}):

 That is, to reproduce the Leibniz rule, we have to introduce two distinct derivatives, as metric compatibility is formally violated in information geometry.
 In the stochastic calculus of variation, the two derivatives are induced by the non-differentiability of stochastic trajectories.
-The structural parallelism becomes evident when comparing this with the defining relation of dual connections in Eq.\ (\ref{eqn:non-metricity}).
-The time derivative of the expectation value $E[\cdot]$ in SVM plays the same role as the directional derivative of the metric inner product in information geometry.
-Consequently, the forward and backward derivatives, $\uD_{+}$ and $\uD_{-}$, naturally emerge as the temporal counterparts to the dual affine connections, $^{(\alpha)}\nabla$ and $^{(-\alpha)}\nabla$.
+A deep structural analogy becomes evident when comparing this with the defining relation of dual connections in Eq.\ (\ref{eqn:non-metricity}).
+It is important to formally distinguish the two: the SVM equation is an operator relation acting on the expectation values of stochastic processes, whereas the information geometry equation is a pointwise relation defined on a statistical manifold.
+Despite this mathematical distinction, their conceptual parallelism is striking.
+In this analogy, the time derivative of the expectation value $\uE[\cdot]$ in SVM plays a role analogous to the directional derivative of the metric inner product in information geometry.
+Consequently, the forward and backward derivatives, $\uD_{+}$ and $\uD_{-}$, can be viewed as the stochastic temporal counterparts to the dual affine connections, $^{(\alpha)}\nabla$ and $^{(-\alpha)}\nabla$.

 In standard Riemannian geometry, metric compatibility implies a self-dual connection $(^{(\alpha)}\nabla=^{(-\alpha)}\nabla)$.
-In SVM, however, the non-differentiability of trajectories forces a splitting of the time derivative into two distinct operators, $D_{+}\ne D_{-}$.
-This explicitly breaks the self-duality in its time derivative, leading to the following interesting interpretation: the "quantum" nature of the fluctuation acts as the source of non-metricity in the geometry of time evolution.
+In SVM, however, the non-differentiability of trajectories forces a splitting of the time derivative into two distinct operators, $\uD_{+}\ne \uD_{-}$.
+This explicitly breaks the self-duality in its time evolution.
+Viewing this through the lens of our structural analogy leads to the following interesting interpretation: the "quantum" nature of the fluctuation acts as a physical source of non-metricity in the geometry of time evolution.
 This further reinforces the idea that randomness is a manifestation of a richer, non-Riemannian geometric structure.